vanniktech/gradle-maven-publish-plugin/README.md

 }
 ```

-Alternatively you can use a Gradle property which is recommended if you only want to sign certain builds
+Alternatively, you can use a Gradle property which is recommended if you only want to sign certain builds
 or only build on certain machines.

 ```groovy